Blog Hero

 Schedule an Appointment

 Making the right choice among cataract surgery lens options is important, as the lens you select (known as an intraocular lens, or IOL) sets the baseline for your sight.
-Surgeons will always walk you through the options and provide a recommendation, but knowing what kind of visual goals you have, based on your day-to-day life activities, can help you make the best possible decision and ensure a clear vision for years to come.
+Surgeons will always walk you through the options and provide a recommendation, but knowing the types of lenses for cataract surgery that align with your visual goals and day-to-day life activities can help you make the best possible decision and ensure a clear vision for years to come.

 Lens options for cataract surgery and how IOLs differ

 IOLs replace the cloudy natural lens.
-Depending on what specific type of lens they are, they differ in what distance(s) they correct, how they handle astigmatism, and what visual effects some patients may notice (like halos or glare at night).
+Depending on the intraocular lens types, they differ in what distance(s) they correct, how they handle astigmatism, and what visual effects some patients may notice (like halos or glare at night).
 When considering the options, it’s less about what’s “best” and more about what’s the “best fit.”
+Intraocular lens types vary to suit individual needs.

 Monofocal lenses: clear vision at one distance